 But we can question their interpretation quite gently, with something like this:

-“One possibility is that lots of people will cheat the system.
-Another possibility is that only a few people will cheat the system.
+“One possibility is that, with a basic income, lots of people will just sit around playing video games or find other ways to be unproductive.
+Another possibility is that only a few people will do so.
 How can we tell which one is actually the case?”